 Humber’s Computer and Network Support Technician diploma program prepares you for careers in Information and Communications Technology (ICT).
-You will build a foundation in electrical and logic circuits, programming, characteristics and performance enhancing features of personal computers and servers, hardware and operating systems (including Microsoft, as well as different distributions of Linux) supported by virtualization tools and networks infrastructure.
-You will also learn about data centre technologies that supports small- and medium-sized businesses.
-You will learn how to support public, private, and hybrid cloud environments, and integrate cloud technologies and services.
+You will build a foundation in electrical and logic circuits, and programming.
+You will also learn about the main hardware and software components of your computer and different features to improve performance of computer systems.
+Curriculum in the program prepares you for the role of system administrator whose responsibilities include installation, configuration and managing various operating systems including Microsoft servers, different distributions of Linux supported by virtualization tools and network infrastructure, supporting data and network security.
+You will also learn about data centre technologies that support small- and medium-sized businesses.
+You will gain knowledge in supporting public, private, and hybrid cloud environments, and integrating cloud technologies and services.

-Your group projects help you build essential customer service, develop your interpersonal communications and teamwork skills.
+Your group projects help you build essential customer service skills, and develop your interpersonal communications and teamwork skills.
 This, alongside your new comprehensive technical credentials, will give you a multi-dimensional background that employers want.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will: